mozilla-services/takeonme/README.md

 1. Run a tool to detect whether any of the resources can be hijacked (e.g. [subjack](https://github.com/haccer/subjack) for subdomains)

-1. Reserve or take down the hijackable resources
+1. Reserve or take down the hijackable resources (they should be gone in a day or two)

 ## Non-goals